seserg777/ldeps/README.md

 # ldeps

-Laravel + Vue (Composition API) project for e‑commerce and content.
-The frontend uses PHP‑SSR (Blade) for initial HTML and Vue hydration for interactivity.
-Menus and several widgets are rendered server‑side for SEO.
-Full page shells (`Homepage`, `Page`) and feature widgets hydrate on the client.
+Laravel + Alpine.js project for e‑commerce and content.
+The frontend uses PHP‑SSR (Blade) for initial HTML and Alpine for progressive enhancement.
+Menus and widgets are rendered server‑side for SEO; client JS adds small interactions only.

 ## Features